iknothing/galaxybook_mask_but_better/README.md

 #### Look for: -
 `SystemManufacturer: Samsung`
 `SystemProductName: NP960XFG-KC4UK`
-# "Connecting to a service" error solution
+# "Unable to sync?/Connecting to a service" error solution

 - If you're dealing with that annoying "connecting to a service" pop-up or Samsung Notes freezing while trying to sync or if you are unable to sync samsung notes, here's what you can do: